eleanoraallen/GraphDocs/README.md

 To Make or Edit Documentation:

-- set endpoint and authorization headers in /src/content/authorization.js
+- set endpoint and authorization headers in /src/custom/authorization.js
-- write up to four .md files in /public (one main + 3 others)
+- write up to four .md files in /public/content (one main + 3 others) that will be used to your documentation
-- set mainPage and otherPages in /src/content/pages.js
+- set mainPage and otherPages in /src/custom/pages.js

 To Test: